BBVA/qed/rtd_docs/source/home/quickstart.rst

 3.1 Querying proof.
 +++++++++++++++++++

-For this proof we don't need the events, but the QED version in which they were added.
-(you can get both versions by doing membership proofs as above)
+For this proof we don't need the events, but the QED version in which they were added (you can get both versions by doing membership proofs as above).

     .. code-block:: shell